List of Jessica Jones characters: Will Simpson

-Will Simpson (portrayed by Wil Traval) is an NYPD sergeant who is very serious about his job.
+Will Simpson (portrayed by Wil Traval) is an NYPD sergeant who is very serious about his job and being Trish Walker's love interest.
 He was later killed by Alisa Jones.

 Traval joined the cast in February 2015.
 He felt that Simpson sees everything in "black and white" and that "justice can be served easily," an opposite to Jessica, who "deals in a world of gray" that causes the two to have friction between them.
 Traval described the character as "reinvented" and "reshaped" for the series from the one in the comics, where the character is known as Frank Simpson, as the comic character was "a little bit too hard to handle.
 [H]e was just a psychotic crazy guy."